Doris Bean Looks Back on the “Best 10 Years of My Career”

 “l love the diversity of working with many different clients.”
 In fact, she’s had the opportunity to travel during her time at Indellient.
 One of her most memorable trips has been to Iqaluit and experiencing a unique way of life, and creating a deeper relationship with her many clients.

-Along with managing the IBM DevOps team and providing a steady-state environment, Doris is an accomplished baker (baking only homemade treats for employee birthdays) and spearheads many social initiatives around the office and enjoys getting people involved.
+Along with managing a busy software development team and providing a steady-state environment, Doris is an accomplished baker (baking only homemade treats for employee birthdays) and spearheads many social initiatives around the office and enjoys getting people involved.
 “You’ll see me front and center at many of our major social gatherings.”

 Many will no doubt agree that Doris brings a very positive attitude to the office every day.
 She also spreads this positivity through all aspects of her life, including her many charitable initiatives.
 She is currently sponsoring a family of Syrian refugees and aids them in their quality of life and access to education, walks for Cystic Fibrosis and works on various projects for Mennonite Central Committee (MCC) including baking every year for the New Hamburg Relief Sale, where all the profits go to various causes overseas.